tipsy/bubbly-bg/README.md

 </body>
 ```

-Bubbly creates a canvas element and appends it to the body.
+Bubbly creates a `canvas` element and appends it to the `body`.
 This element has `position: fixed` and `z-index: -1`, and always fills the width/height of the viewport, which should make it plug and play for most projects.

 ### Live demo:
 https://tipsy.github.io/bubbly-bg